kainchow/learngit/README.md

 # learngit
-Creating a new branch is quick, hahaha.
+Creating a new branch is quick and simple.